Dietitian Recommended Whole Food Plant Based Snacks

 If you are wondering what whole food plant based (WFPB) snacks actually are, you’re in the right place!

-Find out what makes them different, along with dietitian recommended snacks right here!
+Find out what makes them different, along with dietitian recommended snacks in this article – written by a dietitian (hi!)!

-Disclaimer: This article is not a substitute for medical or dietary advice.
-Always talk to your doctor about any major dietary changes, health concerns, or supplements.
+Disclaimer: This article is not a substitute for medical or dietary advice, and this snack list is not personalized or fully comprehensive.
+Talk to your doctor about your diet and health questions and concerns.
 See our Disclaimers for more details.

 This post was originally published on 3/30/22.
 The updated date is listed above.